Cloud-Drift/clouddrift/README.md

-# clouddrift
+# CloudDrift

-Project aims at accelerating the use of Lagrangian data for atmospheric, oceanic, and climate sciences
+Project aims at accelerating the use of Lagrangian data for atmospheric, oceanic, and climate sciences.